paulrobertlloyd/paulrobertlloyd-v3/_posts/journal/2011-08-30-edinburgh_fringe.markdown

 * * *

 ### <cite>Best of the Fest</cite>
 The final show I attended was <cite>Best of the Fest</cite>.
 Beginning at midnight, the hour before brought with it a sense of anti-climax, as many of the outdoor areas had been vacated due to the heavy rain.
-The performers showcased at this event were fairly mediocre, and the <abbr title="Master of Ceremonies">MC</abbr>, [Andrew Maxwell][10] relied on cursing and drug references more than seemed necessary.
+The performers showcased at this event were fairly mediocre, and the MC, [Andrew Maxwell][10] relied on cursing and drug references more than seemed necessary.
 I did get to see [David O'Doherty][11] perform [<cite>Beefs 2011</cite>][12] live though, so it wasn't all bad.

 <abbr title="2 stars out of 5" class="rating">&#9733;&#9733;&#9734;&#9734;&#9734;</abbr>